-The maximum duration of support, taking into account all federal funding held, will depend on the degree(s) held by the applicant.
+The maximum duration of support, taking into account all Tri-Agency federal funding held1, will depend on the degree(s) held by the applicant.
 For holders of a:

-- Health professional degree who are not requesting support to pursue a graduate degree, the maximum period of support is four (4) years minus the duration of any previously held postgraduate Tri-agency support.
+- Health professional degree who are not requesting support to pursue a graduate degree, the maximum period of support is four (4) years minus the duration of any previous Tri-Agency funding held at the postgraduate level.

-- Health professional degree who are requesting support to pursue a graduate degree, the maximum period of support to complete the degree is five (5) years minus the duration of any previously held postgraduate Tri-agency support.
+- Health professional degree who are requesting support to pursue a graduate degree, the maximum period of support to complete the degree is five (5) years minus the duration of any previous Tri-Agency funding held at the postgraduate level.

 Please note that research activities carried out in the context of COVID-19 need to adhere to the University of Guelph COVID-19 research principles, policies, guidelines and processes as they may be updated from time to time and communicated on the Office of Research web-page.

 If College-level review is required, your College will communicate its earlier internal deadlines.

 Applicant to submit copy of application, routing slip and signature page along with a complete OR5 form signed by the supervisor to: firstname.lastname@example.org

 Applicant must hit the 'submit' button on or before the internal deadline for your application to not be considered late.

 To complete your application, follow the instructions in the Fellowship Awards - Application Instructions